MooersLab/latextips/README.md

 ## Reference all labels

+Labels are anchors for hyperlinks in the compiled PDF.
+They are often added to figures, tables, equations, and code listings and then they are referred to from the text.
 When reusing code, it is too easy to propagate the same label.
 Each label must be unique, and each must be referenced.

 ## Add index keys as you write

+The index entries are hyperlinked to the index keys in the final PDF.
 It is all too easy to forget to add index keys.
-However, they ease finding information in the document as you assemble it.
+However, they ease finding information in the document.
+It is best to add the index keys as you assemble the document so that you can use them as you work on the project.
+The keys serve as anchors to hyperlinks to them in the index.

 The search function is Acrobat Reader can lead too many hits and is poor substitute for using index keys.

 ## Use keybindings

 Overleaf has standard CUA, Vim, and Emacs keybindings available.
-You select via the menau in the upper left one set to use on a per project basis.
+You set the keybinding via the menu in the upper lefthand corner of the Overleaf webpage.
-Select one set and master them.
+The keybindings can be selected on a per project basis.

 ## Image format

-Use PNG files or PDFs.
+Use PNG files or PDFs for image files.
 One drawback to Overleaf is that you cannot use postscript, EPS, or TIFF files.
+You can take a snapshot of images in these formats and save them as PNG files for uploading on Overleaf.
-You can use PDFs, but you will not get a preview of the image file, unlike the case with PNG files.
+You can use PDFs, but you will not get a preview of the image file in Overleaf, unlike the case with PNG files.
 You have to wait for the document to be compiled by Overleaf to see an included image from a PDF.

 ## Indices